SABL-Projects-Online/SABL-Projects-Online.github.io/README.md

 #### Quickstart
 Prerequisites:
 * Matlab 2015a or later
-* Matlab Toolboxes: Statistics, Parallel Computing
+* Matlab Toolboxes: Statistics and Machine Learning, Parallel Computing
 * Nvidia CUDA capable GPU (multiple GPUs are supported)

 1. Choose a SABL-Project - download the .zip archive, and extract the directory contained inside it.